 As creators of eco-friendly toys, it’s a question we get asked a lot – how do you recycle toys?

 As most of us know and agree, donating, gifting or selling toys to others is the best option.
 But for those toys that are broken or have missing pieces, or are just too well-worn to pass on, what’s the most environmentally friendly way to dispose of them?

 The tricky thing about toys is that they’re generally made from a mix of materials, for example:

 - plastic with extra parts like batteries, magnets and bolts.

 The mix of materials means the toys can’t be sorted by the machines at recycling facilities, and they end up being sent to landfill.
-Even 100% wooden toys often can’t be recycled because of the paints and varnishes they’re decorated with.
+Even 100% wooden toys generally can’t be recycled because of the paints and varnishes they’re decorated with.